-The 3-5 or 5-3 point is a common first play in the corner.
-It is relatively far from the corner.
-Where the 3-3 point and 4-3 point focus their attention on the corner, this move is more directed to the left side.
+The 3-5 or 5-3 point is a classical first play in the corner.
+It is not a common move in modern top-level games.
+This is perhaps because it is relatively far from the corner.
+Where the 3-3 point and 4-3 point focus their attention on the corner, this move is more directed to the side.
 Black can make an enclosure with a.
-This is also the most important place for a white kakari, but b and c are also standard, respectively trying to get the center and conceding it completely to White.
+This is also the most important place for a white kakari, but b and c are also standard, respectively trying to get the corner and conceding it completely to White.

 In practice we arrive at 3-5 point openings in one of two ways:

 Black chooses the 3-5 play as the first move in the corner.
 White answers at (depending on circumstances a and b are other common alternatives for White).